rage/programming-23/data/osa-1/1-ohjelmoinnin-aloittaminen.md

 - You will have written and run your first Python program
 - You will know how to use the print command
-- You will be able to use programming for arithmetic calculations
+- You will be able to use programming for arithmetic operations

 </text-box>